RuntimeTools/javametrics/README.md

 The URL for the dashboard consists of the server's default HTTP endpoint plus '/javametrics-dash'.
 E.g. Running locally it might be: http://localhost:9080/javametrics-dash/

+The URL for the prometheus endpoint consists of the server's default HTTP endpoint plus the default prometheus metrics path `/metrics`.
+E.g. Running locally it might be: http://localhost:9080/metrics/

 #### Spring
 Coming soon